coreos/docs/kubernetes/affinity.md

 nginx     0/1       Pending   0          1m
 ```

-This is because our worker nodes don't meet one of the `nginx` pod requirements; neither have the `hello` key set to `world`!
+This is because our worker nodes don't meet one of the `nginx` pod requirements; neither have the `example.com/load-balancer` key set to `true`:

 ```
 $ kubectl get nodes --show-labels